awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter-remediating.md

 ![\[Using controls to locate an OpsCenter runbook.\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/OpsItems_automation_associated_runbook_2.png)

-Use the following procedure to execute a runbook that has already been associated with a related resource in an OpsItem\.
+Use the following procedure to run a runbook that has already been associated with a related resource in an OpsItem\.
 For information about adding related resources, see [Working with OpsItems](OpsCenter-working-with-OpsItems.md)\.

-**To execute a resource\-associated runbook to remediate an OpsItem issue**
+**To run a resource\-associated runbook to remediate an OpsItem issue**

 1. Open the AWS Systems Manager console at [https://console\.aws\.amazon\.com/systems\-manager/](https://console.aws.amazon.com/systems-manager/)\.

 1. In the navigation pane, choose **OpsCenter**\.

-1. Open the OpsItem for which you want to execute a runbook\.
+1. Open the OpsItem for which you want to run a runbook\.

-1. In the **Related resources** section, choose the resource on which you want to execute a runbook\.
+1. In the **Related resources** section, choose the resource on which you want to run a runbook\.

-1. Choose **Run automation**, and then choose the associated runbook that you want to execute\.
+1. Choose **Run automation**, and then choose the associated runbook that you want to run\.

 1. Enter the required information for the runbook, and then choose **Execute**\.